openbmc/openbmc/poky/documentation/migration-guides/migration-3.2.rst

 dependencies (e.g. in :term:`RDEPENDS` and :term:`RRECOMMENDS` values)
 where the dependency is conditionally added.

-If you have anonymous python or in-line python conditionally adding dependencies in your custom recipes, and you intend for those recipes to work with multilib, then you will need to ensure that ``${MLPREFIX}`` is prefixed on the package names in the dependencies, for example
+If you have anonymous Python or in-line Python conditionally adding dependencies in your custom recipes, and you intend for those recipes to work with multilib, then you will need to ensure that ``${MLPREFIX}`` is prefixed on the package names in the dependencies, for example